 - Identify and support the needs of first responder safety technologies

-- Identify and promote best practices for improving public safety inter-discipline coordination
+- Identify and promote best practices for improving public safety inter-disciplinary coordination

 - Identify and promote public safety communications technologies